learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-082420-module-2-code-challenge---late-show-1600955250/README.md

 - Episode can have multiple guests
 - Appearance stores a numeric rating

-### 2. New Appearance Form
+### 2. New Appearance Form (come back to!)

 A user can fill out a form to create a new Appearance.
 They can:

-- Choose an existing guest from a select dropdown
+✅- Choose an existing guest from a select dropdown
-- Choose an existing episode from a select dropdown
-- Enter a numeric rating
+✅ - Choose an existing episode from a select dropdown ✅ - Enter a numeric rating
 - Submit the form

 After submitting the form, the user should be redirected to the selected episode's show page.